17twenty/github-template-injector/readme.md

 ## Issues

-Currently only really works against Github Enterprise due to the fact Github.com exposes different URIs for API and I'm lazy.
+- Currently only really works against Github Enterprise due to the fact Github.com exposes different URIs for API and I'm lazy.
+- Only deals with the first 100 pages...
+You'd need to get it to do `&page=2` or filter out the 'next' link in the JSON but see point 1.

 PRs welcome.